Covid-19 Info & Updates

-Each Sunday, one of our hospitality teams provides volunteers who act as ushers and greeters, set up beverages and food for the social hour, and clean up afterwards.
+Each Sunday, one of our hospitality teams provides volunteers who act as ushers and greeters, set up for the social hour, and clean up afterwards.
 Each team works four Sundays a year.

 The UUS String Quintet plays occasionally for Sunday services, accompanies the UUS Adult Choir, and individually play solos and accompany hymn singing.
 Interested string players are welcome to join.